Transportation

 From Seattle

-The Fraser Valley is located less than 2.5 hours north of Seattle.
+The Fraser Valley is located 3 hours north of Seattle.
 From downtown Seattle, merge onto Interstate 5 northbound toward Vancouver.
 At Bellingham, take exit 256A-256B for the Aldergrove-Bellingham Highway/ BC-13.
 This road will take you to the USA/ Canada border crossing and into the Fraser Valley.
 Don’t forget your passport!

 Helpful Hints